Managed IT Services for Pickering Businesses

 Managed IT scales seamlessly with Pickering businesses adding staff or locations.
 Per-user pricing adjusts monthly, so a company growing from 15 to 50 employees pays only for seats used.
 Pickering’s expanding commercial base near the Pickering Town Centre corridor benefits from cloud-based infrastructure that grows without on-premise hardware upgrades.

-Fusion charges $180 to $250 per user per month for fully managed IT services in Pickering.
+Fusion charges $180/user/month for fully managed IT services in Pickering.
 No hidden fees, no per-incident surcharges.
 One predictable monthly cost covers monitoring, help desk, security, patching, and strategic planning.

 Co-managed IT is priced separately based on scope.
 Contact us for a custom quote →